maxflowmincut/customconnections.io/README.md

 npm install
 ```

-Then update server.js and/or set your environmental variables to connect to a database
+Then update server.js and set your environmental variables\
 Create a docker file to build the application with the environmental variables you have set

 ```shell